Jeavon/umbraco7-imagecropper/README.md

 Image Cropper Property Editor
 ============================================

-The Image Cropper property editor allows backoffice users to position pre-defined image crops on media items.
-Using ImageProcessor, ImageResizer or ImageGen the images are manipulated on-the-fly.
+As well as the Cropper iteself, this package includes easy to use extension methods for all three image processors and also Slimmage/Slimresponse for easy implementation using any of the processors.

+Umbraco v7.1 is planned to include a Image Cropper as standard so this package may become obsolete :)

+Alpha release, there will probably be errors.

 Requirements
 ============
 1. Umbraco 7.0.2
-2. **[ImageProcessor.Web](http://our.umbraco.org/projects/collaboration/imageprocessor)** or **[ImageResizer](http://our.umbraco.org//projects/developer-tools/imageresizer)** by Imageresizing.net or **[ImageGen](http://our.umbraco.org/projects/website-utilities/imagegen)**
+2. **[ImageProcessor.Web](http://our.umbraco.org/projects/collaboration/imageprocessor)** or **[ImageResizer](http://our.umbraco.org/projects/developer-tools/imageresizer)** by Imageresizing.net or **[ImageGen](http://our.umbraco.org/projects/website-utilities/imagegen)**

-Test Sites
+Source Code Test Sites
 ============
+There is a test site for each image processor.

 username: admim, password: password

 **Running in WebMatrix** you need to copy the **App_Plugins** folder from the **ImageCropper** folder into the **TestSite** folder before running.